PasinduBhagya/Replication-Monitoring-Tool/README.md

 Below is a comprehensive diagram which shows all the components of the tool.

-1. **Local Server and BCP Server** -  Local server is the server which is reponsible to syncing data to BCP Server.
+**1. Local Server and BCP Server** -  Local server is the server which is reponsible to syncing data to BCP Server.
-2. **The Application Server** - This is the server which will have the
+**2. **The Application Server** - This is the server which will have the **2.1 Data Gathering tool - This is reponsible for connecting to local server and remote Server collect MD5 sum of two files on the given two directories.